Skip to main content

 • Big data management with SAS

-• Knowledge of the professional environment (6 credits)
+• Understanding the professional environment (6 credits)

 • Corporate strategy

-• Collaborating with public organizations
+• Collaboration with public economic players

-• Admission - Second Year
+• Admission - Second year

 Who can apply?